Youth & Neighborhood Services

 Want to get involved?

-BSO's COP Program is a volunteer group sponsored by the Sheriff's Office that uses a simple approach to safeguarding neighborhoods through residents' involvement.
+BSO's COP Program is a volunteer group sponsored by the sheriff's office that uses a simple approach to safeguarding neighborhoods through residents' involvement.
 COP volunteers are local residents who help BSO fight crime by patrolling their community, looking out for suspicious activity or potential hazards and offering assistance to local residents.
+For more information please contact Donald_Prichard@sheriff.org

 TRIAD is a partnership between the Broward Sheriff's Office, the Broward County Chiefs of Police and the Association for the Advancement of Retired Persons (AARP) and older/retired leadership in the area.
 This partnership works together to reduce the criminal victimization of senior citizens and enhances the delivery of law enforcement services to Broward County's elderly population.
 TRIAD provides the opportunity for the exchange of information between law enforcement and senior citizens.

 For young men and women considering a career in fire rescue and emergency services, the Cadet Program at BSO affords practical training and experience through education, community involvement and public service.
-Primarily geared to high school students, fire rescue cadets are introduced to fire fighting and rescue techniques through a regimented course-of-instruction based on teamwork and responsibility.
+Primarily geared to high school students, fire rescue cadets are introduced to firefighting and rescue techniques through a regimented course of instruction based on teamwork and responsibility.
+For more information please contact Frank_Correggio@sheriff.org.

 Crisis Intervention Team

-The Crisis Intervention Team (CIT) program is a community-based program that partners with mental health consumers, their families, and the mental health social services community.
-BSO/CIT is designed to improve the way deputies respond to people experiencing mental health crises.
-Highly trained deputies are certified as Crisis Intervention Team members after they have completed comprehensive specialized training, based on the proven Memphis Model, on how to respond to and deescalate a mental health crisis.
+The Crisis Intervention Team (CIT) program is a community-based program that partners with mental health consumers, their families and the mental health social services community.
+BSO CIT is designed to improve the way deputies respond to people experiencing mental health crises.
+Highly-trained deputies are certified as CIT members after they have completed comprehensive specialized training, based on the proven Memphis Model, on how to respond to and deescalate a mental health crisis.

 Homeless Outreach Team